cx-iv/simple-static-site/README.md

 ## 📓 about 📓

-purely a project for the hell of it - but i do intend to build on the base "library" component of this site

-this site is driven by four functions and a library that details how to handle all generation, events, etc.
+this site is driven by four functions and a library that details + orchestrates all generation, css, and deletion events

-this site could be built through a spreadsheet configuration that defines CSS classes and the "library" component
+i intend to build on the base "library" component of this site such that it may be fully configured via a CSV file - if you want to do this please let me know

 ## 🛠️ implementation 🛠️

 throw it in an S3 bucket

-reach out to linkedin.com/in/cxiv/ with any questions
+reach out on linkedin.com/in/cxiv/